Authentication Error Limits

 In day to day integrations with customers, we’ve noticed that even if you filter and offset, when there is an endpoint that requires at least one search filter, like the reportDateTime value of reports accessible via /reports, the back-end data retrieval process still has to crawl through the entire recordset finding matches with the required filter.

-This means that if a customer database has 17 million reports (like our customer HSS does), that any little request to /reports in that dataset is going to take several minutes.
+This means that if a customer database has 17 million reports, that any little request to /reports in that dataset is going to take several minutes.
 This can be improved by looking for ranges of primary keys instead of indexed fields, but it will still take a while.

 When working with large data sets, it’s important to manage expectations.
 Filters can only do so much.